WELCOME TO YEAR 3

 Maths forms a crucial part of every child's education and is taught daily throughout the school.

-We use the new 2014 National Curriculum to teach numeracy in year three.
+We use the new 2014 National Curriculum to teach maths in year three.
 Children continue to develop their sense of number and in particular place value.
 They make use of all four operations, developing rapid recall of facts as well as recording their workings systematically.
 The ability to name, group and describe shapes continues to be important as is an understanding of measures.
 Children learn to ask and answer their own questions and learn to present their findings in different ways.

 Y3 Autumn curriculum letter